ascarter/conductor/README.md

 # Middleware

-Conductor defines a interface for building middleware components.
+Conductor defines an interface for building middleware components.
 A `Component` is anything that implements `Next(http.Handler) http.Handler`.
 This provides a pattern for wrapping handlers.

 An example middleware: